 Android users have been warned to watch out for a new form of mobile malware that cannibalises apps.

 It then exploits known Android vulnerabilities and automatically replaces installed apps – such as WhatsApp – with malicious versions without users’ knowledge or interaction, before showing fraudulent ads to the user, earning money for the criminals behind the operation.
+A new challenge for antivirus software.

 - Best Android antivirus app of 2019